AnnapooraniBabu/ROR_project_1/README.md

 ### Project name - Mom's Delish

 ### What is Mom's Delish ?
-   <p> Mom's Delish is an e-commerce application where we can buy homemade sweets, snacks, podis, pickles and health mixes which is very affordable. </p>
+   <p> Mom's Delish is an e-commerce application where we can buy homemade sweets, snacks, podis, pickles and health mixes which is very affordable.
+It is made without any chemical ingridents. </p>

-### Why I chose Mom's Delish ?
+### Why I choose Mom's Delish ?
-   <p>  I chose mom's delish to help my mom because she is good in doing sweets, snacks and all.
-When I was born and till now she is taking care of me, I did not give back her anything.
-So I created this web application for her which is very helpful to her.</p>
+   <p>  I choose mom's delish to help my mom because she is good at doing sweets, snacks and all.
+When I was born and till now she is taking care of me, I didn't do anything back.
+So I created this web application, which is very helpful for her.</p>

 ### Features of Mom's Delish :

   1. Sign Up      -        Completed
   2. Sign In      -        Completed
   3. Add items    -        Completed
   4. List items   -        Completed
-  5. Wishlist     -        Inprogress
+  5. Wishlist     -        Completed (Backend)
   6. Cart         -        Completed
-  7. Suggestions  -        Inprogress
+  7. Suggestions  -        Completed(Fronted)
   8. Search       -        Yet to start
   9. Feedback     -        Yet to start
   10. Blogs       -        Yet to start